-The Responding party has the option not to participate in the hearing; however, the exercise of that option will not preclude the Hearing Board from proceeding and determining the complaint based on information available.
-In addition, if the responding party fails to appear at the hearing, after being duly notified of its place and time, the Hearing Board may postpone the proceedings or and determine the complaint on the basis of the information available.
+The Reporting Party and the Responding party must participate in the live hearing.
+If either party or witness does not submit to cross-examination at the live hearing, Hearing Board members must not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the Hearing Board cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+If the responding party fails to appear at the hearing, after being duly notified of its place and time, the Hearing Board may postpone the proceedings or determine the complaint on the basis of the information available.